MickTK/Pokemon-Essentials-Plugins/Pokemon Color Variants/README.md

 </p></a>
 <br>

-Pokemon Color Variants adds the possibility to shift the hue color of a pokémon's sprite to make it looks more unique.
+Pokemon Color Variants adds a function that can shift the hue color of a pokémon's sprite to make it looks more unique.
 The plugin uses the hue attribute from RGSS3's Bitmap and Graphic classes to work.

-A debug menu can be used from the party menu: `Debug > Cosmetic info... > Set hue color`.
+A **debug menu** can be used from the party menu: `Debug > Cosmetic info... > Set hue color`.

 Check `settings.rb` for the configurations.

-### Random of specific hue(s)
+### Random or specific hue(s)
 Pokémons can have random or specific hues.
 This can be defined in the setting `SPECIFIC_HUE_ONLY`.
 If it is `true` you have to add the pokémon id and the hue(s) to `POKEMON_HUE` map as shown in the script (undefined pokémons will have only default color).